-Thats where Florida Hospital for Childrens coordinated team of medical experts comes in.
+That's where AdventHealth for Children's coordinated team of medical experts comes in.
 We can treat both the physical symptoms of cerebral palsy as well as help a family meet its emotional and spiritual challenges.

 When choosing a health care provider to care for a child with cerebral palsy, parents are likely to value the coordination of care.
 In other words, they want a team that works together to help their child reach his or her potential, instead of stitching together a plan from disconnected doctors.

 We understand cerebral palsy can lead to emotional issues for children and stress for parents.
 Empowering families with the tools and treatments to surmount these barriers is as much a part of care as any physical symptom is.

 On the way to answering the big questions about your child's future, smaller ones pop up along the way.